Kidel/Plotter/README.md

 # Plotter
 A very simple C# Forms application I made to help my little brother with his homeworks.
 It's used to plot graphs from coordinates.
+The generated graph can be also saved as PNG or copied to clipboard.

 I've also included the project to generate the setup.msi file.